ryanwc/WaterGem/README.md

 # Description

-Locals and tourists do not drink the water in Thailand.
-Locals use reverse osmosis water stations scattered throughout the cities, but tourists buy expensive bottled water, hurting both their wallets and the environment.
+In Thailand, the tap water is unsafe for human consumption.
+To compensate, tourists buy expensive bottled water, hurting both their wallets and the environment.

+However, there is a better solution: Locals use reverse osmosis water stations -- which are both much cheaper and much better for than the environment than botled water while offering the same water quality -- scattered throughout the cities for drinking water.

+There are two reasons tourists do not use these water refill stations: 1) Tourists don't know about the stations, 2) the stations are hard to find, and 3) tourists are unsure of the water quality from these stations.

-WaterGem helps you easily locate those water stations -- the hidden gems that let you refill a 1.5 liter bottle with clean, safe drinking water for 1 baht (about 3 US cents).
+WaterGem solves all three of these problems by helping users easily locate the water stations -- the hidden gems that refill a 1.5 liter bottle with clean, safe drinking water for 1 baht (about 3 US cents).

 # Using the App

 To get started using the app, you can go to the live website, or you can download this repo and run the program locally.

-To run the program locally, take the following steps:
+To run the website locally, take the following steps:

 1. Ensure you have Python 2.7 installed.
 2. Download all of the files in this repo into the same directory.